Document issued on: March 12, 2000

-World Wide Web, or you may also send an e-mail request to firstname.lastname@example.org to receive an electronic copy of the guidance or send a fax request to 301-847-8149 to receive a hard copy.
-Please use the document number (1131) to identify the guidance you are requesting.
+Additional copies are available from the Internet.
+You may also send an e-mail request to CDRH-Guidance@fda.hhs.gov to receive a copy of the guidance.
+Please use the document number 1131 to identify the guidance you are requesting.

 Use of Standards in Substantial Equivalence Determinations1

 This guidance document is intended to clarify for industry and for reviewers in the Office of Device Evaluation (ODE) the ways in which standards may be used in demonstrating substantial equivalence in premarket notification (510(k)) submissions.
 Previous guidance has discussed the use of declarations of conformity to standards recognized by FDA under the newly created Section 514 (c) (Recognition of a Standard) of the Federal Food, Drug, and Cosmetic Act (the Act).
 This document expands upon that guidance by discussing the use of FDA-recognized standards in 510(k)s that do not contain a declaration of conformity, and the use of non-recognized standards.

 Standards historically have had a significant role in addressing information needs for substantial equivalence determinations.
 Information in a 510(k) submission about a device's conformity with a standard has helped to characterize the device and has substituted for detailed descriptive information or performance data.2 For example: